 It’s best to leave pets with a family member or friend during showings.

-“Pets and home-selling are a terrible combination,” said Ross.
+“Pets and home-selling are a terrible combination,” Ross said.
 “Even if a pet is clean and groomed, it is a distraction.
 Do you want buyers to notice your pets or notice your house?
 The best thing to do is to remove the pets during an open house.”

 Don’t Underestimate the Power of Scent

-“The goal is to have a clean smell with a hint of fragrance in the background,” said Ross.
+“The goal is to have a clean smell with a hint of fragrance in the background,” Ross said.

 He advises to not use overpowering scents.
 And if you are using air fresheners to achieve a “clean” smell, make sure they are out of view.

-“Buyers want to know the house smells that way ‘naturally,'” said Ross.
+“Buyers want to know the house smells that way ‘naturally,'” Ross said.

 There could be a flaw or undesirable trait of your home that you’re not seeing, which could prevent it from selling quickly.
 After all, you’re likely attached to your home and have gotten used to its shortcomings.
 It’s best to get an outside perspective to find out why your home might not be selling as quickly as you hoped it would.

-“Interview some who decided not to buy it, and find out why,” said Edlen.
-“Then, fix it.”
+“Interview some who decided not to buy it, and find out why,” Edlen said.
+“Then fix it.”

 Sell Your Home Furnished

-“People love the convenience of turnkey,” said Bernstein.
+“People love the convenience of turnkey,” Bernstein said.
 “We are seeing many new construction homes in high-end markets such as the Hamptons and NYC that are impeccably staged, offering buyers the option to purchase fully furnished.”